 The big picture

-The arrangement of secondary structure elements in space define the tertiary structure.
+The arrangement of the secondary structure elements in space defines the tertiary structure.
 The tertiary structure is characterized by a specific fold.
 The currently known three-dimensional protein structures have been classified into around 1300 different unique folds.
-In the corresponding chapter we will discuss some examples of these folds and the databases where we can find the information on sequence and structure, evolutionary origin, presence of conserved sequence motifs, ligand binding sites, etc.
+In a later chapter we will discuss some examples of these folds and the databases where we can find information on fold classification, protein evolutionary origin, on the presence of conserved sequence motifs, ligand binding sites, etc.

-A fold is usually assigned to a protein domain.
-A domain is an independent folding unit of a protein.
-It is called “independent” because often it may be cloned, expressed and purified separately from other domains of a multi-domain protein, and it will still form the same type of structure and show the same activity (e.g. small molecule ligand binding, interaction with other proteins, etc) it normally shows within the original protein.
-Domains of the same fold may or may not be related to each other functionally or evolutionary.
+A fold is assigned to each domain in a protein.
 While some proteins consist of a single domain, others may contain two or more domains.
+A domain is defined as an independent folding unit because often it may be cloned, expressed and purified separately from other domains of a multi-domain protein, and it will still form the same type of structure and show the same activity (e.g. small molecule ligand binding, interaction with other proteins, etc.) it normally shows within the original protein.
+At the sequence level domains of the same fold may or may not be related to each other functionally and evolutionary, however, a fold can still be used to trace the evolutionary origin of a protein.
+This also means that similarity of folds cannot always be detected by just comparing their amino acid sequences.

-Although a conserved fold is a general characteristic of a domain, there are other types of conserved structural elements called structural motifs.
+In addition to domain conservation, there are also other types of conserved structural elements in proteins, called structural motifs.
 These are smaller structural units which may be present within different and not necessarily evolutionary related domains.
-Examples of such units include helix-turn-helix motif, β-hairpins, greek key motif, etc. These motifs are not considered to be a separate structural level in proteins.
+Examples of such motifs include helix-turn-helix motif, β-hairpins, Greek key motif, etc. These motifs are not considered to be independent folding units, rather, they are usually part of the three-dimensional structure.

-The next structural level is the quaternary structure (this type of structures are often called oligomeric structures).
-Such structures are built up by two or more polypeptide chains (subunits).
+The next structural level is the quaternary structure (also called oligomeric structure).
+These structures are built up by two or more polypeptide chains (subunits).
 An oligomer may consist of the same type of subunits (homo-oligomer) or built up by different protein molecules (hetero-oligomer).

 A book by Anders Liljas and co-authors on structural biology is highly recommended if you wish to learn much more on this subject.